Robert Burns: Alloway

-Burns was born two miles (3 km) south of Ayr, in Alloway, Ayrshire on the west coast of Scotland, the eldest of the seven children of William Burnes (1721–1784), a self-educated tenant farmer from Dunnottar in the Mearns, and Agnes Broun (1732–1820), the daughter of a Kirkoswald tenant farmer.
+Robert Burns was born on 25 January 1759, two miles (3 km) south of Ayr in Alloway, Ayrshire, on the west coast of Scotland.
+He was the eldest of seven children of William Burnes, a self-educated tenant farmer from Dunnottar in the Mearns, and Agnes Broun, the daughter of a Kirkoswald tenant farmer.

 He was born in a house built by his father (now the Burns Cottage Museum).
-On January 26, 1759, the day after he was born Robert Burns was baptised in the Auld Kirk of Ayr by minister William Dalrymple.
+On January 26, 1759, the day after he was born, Robert Burns was baptised in the Auld Kirk of Ayr by minister William Dalrymple.
 Burns went on to live in the cottage until Easter 1766, when he was seven years old.
 William Burnes sold the house and took the tenancy of the 70 acre Mount Oliphant farm, southeast of Alloway.
 Here Burns grew up in poverty and hardship, and the severe manual labour of the farm left its traces in a weakened constitution.